 Calling their café as a canteen will earn you several unwarranted scowls and glances.

 6. Shri Ram College of Commerce

-This giant sprawling centrally air conditioned campus of SRCC has just 25 classrooms allotted for holding lectures.
+This giant sprawling centrally air-conditioned campus of SRCC has just 25 classrooms allotted for holding lectures.
 So even if you forget the room number and are running late for class, finding your class won’t be that big of a struggle.

 7. St Stephens College

 It is one of the first three founding colleges of Delhi University, along with Hindu College & Ramjas College.
-It was founded in 1854 as a response to British Indian Government’s policy of promoting English education in India and it still continues to be one of the premier institutes in India providing opportunities for higher education to the Christian minority.
+It was founded in 1854 as a response to the British Indian Government’s policy of promoting English education in India and it still continues to be one of the premier institutes in India providing opportunities for higher education to the Christian minority.

 Do you know any more fun or strange facts about your college that we have missed out on?